tinof/gpt-subtrans/readme.md

 This is mainly for research and you should not expect particularly good results.
 LLMs derive much of their power from their size, so the small, quantized models you can run on a GPU are likely to produce poor translations, fail to generate valid responses or get stuck in endless loops.
 If you find a model that reliably producess good results, please post about it in the Discussions area!

 Chat and completion endpoints are supported, you should configure the settings and endpoint based on the model the server is running (e.g. instruction tuned models will probably produce better results using the completions endpoint rather than chat/conversation).
-The prompt template can be edited in the GUI if you are using a model that requires a particular format - make sure to include at least the {prompt} tag in the template, as this is where the subtitles that need translating in each batch will be provided.

 ### Amazon Bedrock
 https://aws.amazon.com/service-terms/